 At this point I prepare to refill the tank.
 I drop in a digital thermometer to monitor the tank water temperature as I fill.

-I first make note of the current temperature of the aquarium water.
+For refilling, I first make note of the current temperature of the aquarium water.
 I then turn the facet – during the winter it is mostly cold but with a bit of hot water added in.
 In the summer here in Texas, I don’t bother checking the temperature with the thermometer – I just add all cold water as I can’t get it any colder than around 80 degreed F. I add water slowly while pointing the water flow at the glass, being careful not to disturb the plants or substrate too much.

 Don’t be discouraged if, after all the hard work of a water change, your aquarium looks worse.
 All the water movement tends to stir up significant debris that you won’t be able to catch in a partial water change.
 Rest easy, everything will settle down.
 The day after a water change your aquarium will look its best.